csmir/Commands.NET/wiki/v2/Hosting.md

 > it is recommended to have [a good understanding of what lifetimes mean](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#service-lifetimes).

-In order to execute commands through these interfaces, inject the `IExecutionFactory` into your class and call `CreateExecution` with the execution data you wish to run against.
+In order to execute commands through these interfaces, inject the `ICommandExecutionFactory` into your class and call `StartExecution` with the execution data you wish to run against.

 ## Command Listener

-An example usage for the `IExecutionFactory` lies in a generic host console application.
+An example usage for the `ICommandExecutionFactory` lies in a generic host console application.
-A simple command listener can be created by implementing the `BackgroundService` class and using the `IExecutionFactory` to create a new execution context for each command:
+A simple command listener can be created by implementing the `BackgroundService` class and using the `ICommandExecutionFactory` to create a new execution context for each command:

 ```cs